theonlyakhil/blog/_posts/2018-12-17-simple-home-automation.md

 ```
 Replace YOUR_NETWORK_NAME with your WiFi's ssid and YOUR_PASSWORD with it's password.
 7. Now, insert the sdcard inside the Raspberry Pi Zero W and fire up the Pi.
 8. Find the Raspberry Pi's IP address.
-You can do that by using applications like Fling.
+You can do that by using applications like Fing.
 9. now ssh to the Pi using your Linux or Mac system.
 If you are using Windows ( First of all goto hell because you are using Windows), then download putty to ssh to the Pi.
 10. To SSH into the Pi.
 ```